Skip to content

 Download Domain

-It is recommend to serve uploaded files on a separate (sub-)domain to:
+It is recommended to serve uploaded files on a separate (sub-)domain to:

 • Protect against phishing links using your main domain